About Arvind Kejriwal

 How did Arvind Kejriwal join politics?

 During the nation-wide protests against corruption, Arvind Kejriwal had a difference of opinion with social activist Anna Hazare.
 Hazare wanted the Jan Lokpal movement to be politically neutral.
 On the other hand, Kejriwal’s opinion was that as no progress had been attained through talks with different political parties, it was necessary to get directly involved in politics.
 An organisation named India Against Corruption conducted a survey in this regard.
 The result indicated support for politicisation.
 Others involved in the anti-corruption movement too had split opinions.
 While Kejriwal’s move was supported by Shanti Bhushan and Prashant Bhushan, others like Santosh Hegde and Kiran Bedi opposed it.

 On 19 September 2012, Anna Hazare and Arvind Kejriwal found that their differences over formation of a political party to replace India against Corruption movement were irreconcilable.
 On 2 October 2012, the birth anniversary of Mahatma Gandhi, Kejriwal announced the formation of a political party.
 He mentioned that the party would be formally launched on 26 November 2012.
 The Constitution of India was adopted on this day in 1949.

 The party was launched in Delhi on the scheduled date and was called the Aam Aadmi Party (AAP) or the Common Man's Party.
 The party contested elections for the first time on 4 December 2013 for the Delhi legislative assembly.
-Arvind Kejriwal defeated Sheila Dikshit, who had been the chief minister of Delhi for three successive terms.
-He was sworn in as the Chief Minister on 28 Dec 2013.
+Arvind Kejriwal defeated Sheila Dikshit in the New Delhi assembly constituency, who had been the chief minister of Delhi for three successive terms.
+He was first sworn in as the Chief Minister on 28 Dec 2013.
 He governed Delhi for only 49 days as he resigned from the post in Feb 2014.